dmitry-merzlyakov/nledger/README.md

     - 0 failed.
 - **Current limitations** (technical restrictions that will be addressed by next releases) are:
   - No Python integration.
 Ledger tests that require Python are disabled;
-  - NLedger uses Decimal for arithmetic calculations.
-It limits the quantity of digits in a number with about 30 positions.
-Ported Amount unit tests are adopted to less number of digits;
   - No "*cat*" pager on Windows.
 Corresponded Ledger test is disabled till further decision;
   - DateTime parser on .Net has less specific error messages and does not allow to detect the same mistakes as Ledger does.
 Corresponded Ledger test is disabled till further decision;